nutanix/Automation/nutanix-cluster-info/README.rst

 Changelog
 ---------

+- 2018.08.30 - Committed setup.py and Pipenv usage instructions.
+Added some exception handling re PC host vs PE host.
-- 2018.07.21 - Added better parameter input and options
+- 2018.07.21 - Added better parameter input and options.
-- 2018.04.22 - Updated with installation and usage instructions for Windows 10 64-bit
+- 2018.04.22 - Updated with installation and usage instructions for Windows 10 64-bit.
-- 2018.04.04 - Published version based on Prism Central and v3 API
+- 2018.04.04 - Published version based on Prism Central and v3 API.
-- 2017.09.06 - Published new version based on Python 3
+- 2017.09.06 - Published new version based on Python 3.

 Details
 -------